-The key performance indicators that will be measured against in future reporting periods are as follows:
+The key performance indicators that have been measured in current reporting periods are as follows:

 - The number of contracts with suppliers that contain modern slavery provisions. - The percentage of identified employees who have completed training on modern slavery. - Any grievances or other complaints regarding modern slavery.